 If a crossscan was started close to the hardcoded Azimuth endpoints of the telescope, it is possible that the telescope crossed over this endpoint.
-This means the actuator controls will have to be manually restarted take a look at section Limitposition exceeded (F6029 Lagegrenzwert überschritten).
+This means the actuator controls will have to be manually restarted by a technician.

-· Multiple backends online at the same time, don't turn off on restart
+• Multiple backends online at the same time, don't turn off on restart